 How popular is the baby name Alexandra in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Alexandra and check out all the blog posts that mention the name Alexandra.
+Plus, check out all the blog posts that mention the name Alexandra.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 From the 2010 movie Sex and the City 2, characters Carrie and Aidan talk about Aidan’s three sons: